 The Lockmeadow Leisure Complex remains a key element in the Council's strategic priority to make Maidstone a thriving place, although progress in exploiting its potential has been limited by the Covid-19 pandemic over the past year.
-This report sets out a proposal for the continuation of development works at the Complex in line with our overall strategy and with the capital programme.
-Three linked projects are proposed, which would come from the existing £1.5m allocated to Lockmeadow in the capital programme approved at the Policy and Resources committee meeting on 20 January 2021, subject to approval by full Council on 24^{th} February 2021.
+Further to the report to this Committee on 20 October 2020, this report sets out a proposal for the continuation of development works at the Complex in line with our overall strategy and with the capital programme.
+Three linked projects are proposed, which would come from the existing \pounds 1.5m allocated to Lockmeadow in the capital programme approved at the Policy and Resources committee meeting on 20 January 2021, subject to approval by full Council on 24 February 2021.